samleung314/mslearn-dp100/workshops/workshop1/README.md

 The lab TODOs will not focus on solving the use case, but rather on learning the AML workspace.
 The diabetes use case was chosen as a simple well-known scenario in an effort to prevent learns from getting distracted with solving the use case.

+#### Instructors
+The set of notebooks in the /answers folder contain the answers to the lab TODOs.

 ## Prerequisites
 Before working on the lab modules, there is some environment setup to consider.
 Below is a list of prerequisite items that typically involve a cloud administrators help.